ksu-cs-textbooks/cis400/content/2-desktop-development/01-wpf/03-xaml.md

 date: 2018-08-24T10:53:26-05:00
 ---

-Windows Presentation Foundation builds upon Extensible Application Markup Langauge (XAML), an extension of the XML language we've discussed previously.
+Windows Presentation Foundation builds upon Extensible Application Markup Language (XAML), an extension of the XML language we've discussed previously.
 Just like XML, it consists of elements defined by opening and closing tags.

 For example, a button is represented by: